 The two most common chlorine reducing chemicals are Sodium Thiosulfate and Sodium Sulfite.
 Alternatives include Sodium Bisulfite and Sodium Metasulfite.
 These chemicals are usually come in large bags and are a lot cheaper than commercially packaged “chlorine neutralisers” sold in bottles.

-If you are going to use a Neutraliser, we have found this one here.
+If you would like to use a Neutraliser, we recommend this one here.

 Hydrogen Peroxide also works – although not the domestic hydrogen peroxide sold in first aid kits.
 As long as your pool’s pH is higher than 7 it will reduce the chlorine.
 Below 7 it won’t have much effect, so you’ll need to raise the pH before adding it.